U.S. sanctions set to slow Rosneft's dollar debt, not oil deals

 But it will not "directly affect or limit Russia’s oil exports the way that sanctions on Iran were designed to do," said Gary Hufbauer, expert on economic sanctions at the Peterson Institute for International Economics in Washington, DC.

-Washington has long barred U.S. companies from investing in Iran, and more recently has imposed sanctions that have halved its oil exports over Tehran's nuclear programme.
+Washington has long barred U.S. companies from investing in Iran, and more recently has imposed sanctions that have halved its oil exports over Tehran's nuclear program.

 "The U.S. is scaling its sanctions to have a slow increase in pressure on Russia," Hufbauer said.